Montana's Glacier Country

 Glacier National Park is stunning, with terrain that varies from rolling foothills to celestial summits and cascading 400-foot waterfalls towering over wildflower-filled meadows.
 The iconic 50-mile-long Going-to-the-Sun Road winds through the heart of the park and crests the Continental Divide.
 Stay in a historic timbered lodge or backcountry chalet and explore 700+ miles of trails among an array of unmatched outdoor recreation.

 Glacier Country’s small towns are defined by lively downtowns where arts and culture thrive.
-Find farm-to-table dining and farmers markets, plus breweries and distilleries.
-Explore museums, galleries and unique local shops.
+Explore museums, galleries, unique local shops and farmers markets.
+The food and drink scene is top-notch, with farm-to-table dining and 50+ breweries and distilleries.

 Western Montana’s Glacier Country is a premier vacation destination offering an unforgettable experience any time of year.